awni/awni.github.io/_posts/2021-9-6-intro-fisher-information.md

 between the likelihood function at the current parameters and the likelihood function at the updated parameters.

-Natural gradient descent has a form quite similar to Newton's method.
-Instead of using the inverse Hessian natural gradient descent uses the inverse of the expected Hessian which is the same as the inverse of the Fisher information matrix.
+Natural gradient descent looks similar to Newton's method.
+It replaces the inverse Hessian with the inverse of the expected Hessian, which is the same as the inverse of the Fisher information matrix.
 The update is:
 \\[
-\mathcal{I}\_(\theta)^{-1} \nabla_\theta \mathcal{L}(\theta)
+\mathcal{I}\_(\theta)^{-1} \nabla_\theta \mathcal{L}(\theta),
 \\]
 where $\mathcal{L}$ is the likelihood function.

-**Data privacy.** One relatively recent use for Fisher information (which is an area I am working on[^privacy]) is to use Fisher information as tool for data privacy.
-We can invert the role of the samples and the parameters and instead measure the Fisher information of the parameters at the samples.
+**Data privacy.** One relatively recent use for Fisher information (which is an area I am working on[^privacy]) is to use Fisher information as a tool for data privacy.
+We can invert the role of the samples and the parameters and measure the Fisher information of the parameters at the samples.
 The parameters in this case could be a machine-learning model and the samples are data from different individuals on which the model was trained.
 The Fisher information of the model about the data then quantifies the privacy loss for different individuals when revealing the model.

 ### Footnotes